Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • seeks principal authorisation as required

-• sends offers of appointment or notional appointment, as appropriate
+• sends offers of employment

-• formally appoint applicants who have accepted offers of appointment.
+• formally appoint applicants who have accepted offers of appointment

 Maintaining appointment